dacsec-org/AES-CUDA/README.md

 We would like to express our gratitude to the CUDA development team for providing the powerful tools and frameworks that made this GPU-accelerated AES encryption/decryption solution possible.

+## Disclaimer

+The kernels in this repository are not sponsored, developed, or have anything to do with NVIDIA.
+Use at your own risk!!

 [//]: # (## Contact)

 [//]: # ()
 [//]: # (If you have any questions, suggestions, or feedback, please don't hesitate to contact us at [email protected] We would be happy to assist you.)

+## WARNING DO NOT TRY TO COMPILE, OR USE KERNELS!!

+This project is in its infancy stage of development.

 Happy GPU-accelerated AES encryption/decryption!